The Power of Social Norms: How Initial Responses to Toxicity Shape Conversations on Twitter: Data Collection

-We used Twitter API~\cite{twitterapi} to collect a random sample of recent public tweets during the period of August 14th to September 28th, 2021.
-We pulled out English tweets that are retweets or replies in other public conversations.
-We also removed the conversations where the replies for the tweets were all posted by the author of the initial tweet.
-We then used Twarc~\cite{twarc}, to collect the full conversation for each initial tweet in the dataset.
-We call the user who posted the initial tweet as \emph{root author} and we present a full conversation as a tree that started with the initial tweet named the \emph{root tweet}.
-As illustrated in Figure~\ref{fig:twittergraph}, each conversation is represented as a tree structure whose tweets (nodes) are connected when one is a reply to the other.
-We also removed tweets that only had links, images, and videos instead of text as Perspective API is a text based toxicity detection tool~\cite{jigsaw2018perspective}.
-Thus, the cleaned dataset consists of 79,799 conversations with 528,041 tweets, posted by 328,390 unique users.
+\textbf{Definitions.} The user who posted the initial tweet is named \emph{root author}, and each full conversation is represented as a tree that started with the initial tweet named the \emph{root tweet}.
+As illustrated in Figure~\ref{fig:twittergraph}, each conversation is represented as a tree structure whose tweets (nodes) are connected when one is responding to another.